mdg-graphics/mili-python/README.md

 ```
 This will create a virtual environment called `.venv-mili-python-3.10.8` on Toss4 with all the required dependencies for mili-python and activate it.
 To deactivate the virtual environment, run the command `deactivate` and to activate the environment run `source .venv-mili-python-3.10.8/bin/activate`.

+# Mypy

+Mili-python uses mypy to perform type checking as a part of its CI.
+To run mypy locally, run: `mypy src/mili`.

 ### Testing

-To run the test suite locally, cd into the directory `mili-python/src` and run: `python3 -m unittest discover tests`
+To run the test suite locally, cd into the directory `mili-python/src` and run: `python3 -m unittest discover tests`.

 ### Deployment